dnvriend/design-patterns-study/README.md

 A potential problem with the concept of a design anti-pattern is that it might discourage `critical thought` about the applicability of the pattern.
 A design that may be inappropriate in some contexts may be a sensible decision in others; a solution might be discarded after being recognised as an anti-pattern, even though it would be a good fit for the problem at hand.

+# Why do we need patterns?
+- We need to know design patterns to find solutions for frequently occurring problems.
+And we want to reuse these solutions whenever we face a similar situation in the future.
+- These are one kind of template to address solutions in many different situations.
+- In other words, these are the descriptions of how different objects and their respective classes solve a design problem in a specific context.

 # Object Oriented Design Patterns
 The following (23) patterns describe creational, structural and behavioral patterns are fully described in the Gang of Four book 'Design Patterns: Elements of Reusable Object-Oriented Software'